-Becoming a member of online dog forums and browsing through local breeder outlets and pet classified advertisements on a regular basis are all proven methods which can be utilized to successfully locate this mixed breed.
+Becoming a member of online dog forums and browsing through local breeder outlets and pet classified advertisements regularly are all proven methods that can be utilized to successfully locate this mixed breed.

 You can also try networking with other pet owners and making it known you are in the market for this particular breed.

 This can also help in making contacts and obtaining leads to locate puppies for sale.

 While undergoing your search, it is best to remain positive, which should eventually help in coming up with the best possible results.

 - It is believed that Pugs first originated in Tibet from Buddhist temples, thus making it an ancient breed.

 - Known as a canine which resided with royalty, the Pugs were brought to Europe on Dutch trading ships.

 - The Chihuahua can be traced back to the Aztec civilization in Mexico and were thought to have healing powers and be a guide dog for the dead.

 The Chug is a small, well-built breed that is well balanced and sturdy.
 They display a round, expressive wrinkled face, large eyes which pop out and around the dark nose.